 On Monday September 12, 2022, I posted the following on LinkedIn.
-2 days later, it was removed by LinkedIn and I received a message that it violated community standards.
-So, I posted this image of their reprimand of me, which generated quite a bit of traffic and requests by people to see the content of the original post.
-Here is that content:
+2 days later, it was removed by LinkedIn and I received a warning that it violated community standards (with no explanation of what the violation was.
+Mind you, my post didn’t even mention some of the more extreme behaviors: the written group rape threat against me; the corporate malfeasance; the widespread libel; the guy who put up a windshield sized banner of himself naked in the bathtub; emails saying I was like “Mom in the room making sure everyone plays nice” for simply attending meetings to inform myself of corporate operations; the fact that invoices, ballots and surveys were sent only to male account-holders and not the women; and so much more).
+So, I posted this image of LinkedIn’s reprimand of me, which generated quite a bit of traffic and requests by people to see the content of the original post.
+Here is that content of the original post:

 What was it Bruce Banner said?
 “You wouldn’t like me when I’m angry . . .”

 They labeled me a Disruptor.
 Well, WATCH ME LEAN INTO THAT 🦸🏻♀️

 The year was 2021.
 I’d been practically begged to be President/CEO of a very male dominated sports organization (picture the last bastion of White male privilege in your mind’s eye – yep, that’s the place!) and I ended up being formally reprimanded by a secretly assembled conduct committee for . . .

 (really, prepare to react with shock & dismay at my atrocious behavior) . . .

 once (allegedly) dropping the F-bomb in a board meeting. (click here to watch scene.
 2 minutes to watch.
 “The” moment is about a minute and 5 seconds in)

 And here’s what definitely NEVER happened at that place by the men with no repercussions: